-{Editor’s note: The language of the text below needs revision to avoid subjective statements.}
+Discussion:

-Option (A) looks pretty straightforward, but there’s a catch with this approach: this ContextAttribute was just introduced with H.248.1 Version 3, which is not yet supported by any 3GPP H.248 profile!
-Some parties are reluctant to upgrade from Version 2 (as the baseline for Ix [ETSI TS 129.238] and Iq [ETSI TS 129.334]) to Version 3, just due to a single additional protocol element.
-However, the introduction of H.248.1 V3 might not be any blocking criteria when a stepwise addition of V3 capabilities would be considered (“instead of the all or nothing approach”).
-See Appendix A for a more detailed discussion.}
+Option (A) looks pretty straightforward, but there’s a catch with this approach: this ContextAttribute was just introduced with H.248.1 Version 3, which is often not yet supported by existing H.248 profiles as published by SDOs.

-The primary scope of this Supplement is related to options (A) and (B), - or to the question: “Is there any use case identified which demands the support of option (A)?”
+For instance, there is reluctance (e.g., in case of the examples of clause I.1) to upgrade from H.248.1 Version 2 (as the core protocol baseline for these profiles) to Version 3, just due to a single additional protocol element.
+However, the introduction of H.248.1 V3 might be basically mitigated when a stepwise addition of V3 capabilities would be considered (“instead of the all or nothing approach”).
+Appendix III providesr a more detailed discussion of such a phased proceeding.

 [End Proposed Correction]

 ____________________